jedisct1/piknik/README.md

 ```

 Do not use these, uh?
 Get your very own keys with the `piknik -genkeys` command.
-And edit the `Connect` and `Listen` properties to reflect the staging server IP and port.
+Edit the `Connect` and `Listen` properties to reflect the staging server IP and port.
+And `chmod 600 ~/.piknik.toml` might not be a bad idea.

 Don't like the default config file location?
 Use the `-config` switch.